News related to the Donner Party

 The Caloric Value of Human Body Parts.
 His first piece of advice:

 Don’t be a young, healthy, single man.
 This otherwise great article begins, unfortunately, with the implication that the Donner Party headed to California to strike it rich in the goldfields, but the Gold Rush began three years after the Donner Party began their voyage.

 The Donner Party in print

-Of all the Donner Party books written for children (Patty Reeds Doll, The Perilous Journey of the Donner Party), many young readers might prefer the
+Of all the Donner Party books written for children, including Patty Reed’s Doll and The Perilous Journey of the Donner Party, many young readers might prefer the

 thrilling, shocking and gruesomeDonner Dinner Party.
 You can read what Mr. Hale is writing and thinking on his Hazardous Tales blog.
 You can order his book from Amazon and other booksellers.

 For those who want a better idea of Donner Pass, Arcadia Publishing announced the newest addition to their Images of America and Postcards of America series.
 Donner Summit from local author Arthur Sommers includes more than 200 vintage photographs, with a postcard set of 15 historic images.
 The book includes images of trains, automobiles and skiing in the Donner Pass region.
 Arthur Sommers has previously authored Auburn, a visual history of Placer County’s seat, and Placer County, both for Arcadia’s Images of America series.
 In this volume, Sommers used many images from his personal photograph collection to bring Donner Summit’s past to life.
 Additionally, he used images from the Donner Summit Historical Society, Nevada County Historical Society, Placer County Museums Division, and the California State Library in Sacramento.
 Available at area bookstores, independent retailers, and online retailers, or through Arcadia Publishing at (888)-313-2665 or www.arcadiapublishing.com.